The safety of our travelers is of utmost importance and we stay up-to-date with the latest travel alerts and advice.

-The safety of our travellers is of utmost importance and we stay up-to-date with the latest travel alerts and advice.
-In today's current world climate, travel advice does change from time to time and we act accordingly.
-As a British-based company, we follow the advice as set out by the British Foreign Office.
+Travel advice changes from time to time and we act accordingly.
+As a British-based company, we monitor the advice given by the British Foreign Office (FCDO).

-We will only cancel tours when the FCO advises 'against all travel' to a country.
+We use information from the Foreign Commonwealth and Development Office (FCDO) and reports from our own contacts in assessing whether the itinerary should operate.
+We only cancel tours when the FCDO advises 'against all but essential travel' to a country and reports from our local teams confirm the same.
 This rarely happens though at other times we may have to make changes to our itineraries to avoid specific areas of a country where advice against all travel has been issued.
 Please see our terms and conditions for more information on tour changes and cancellations.

-All travel involves some risk and travellers should familiarise themselves with the latest travel advice for the country they are visiting and make a personal assessment as to whether the level of safety is satisfactory to them, prior to booking.
+All travel involves some risk and travelers should familiarize themselves with the latest travel advice for the country they are visiting and make a personal assessment as to whether the level of safety is satisfactory to them, prior to booking.

 11 September 2023,

 Our thoughts are with those who have been affected by the tragedy of the earthquake that hit Morocco on Friday, 8 September 2023, at 11:11 pm local time.
 The quake’s epicenter was approximately 70 km south of Marrakech and was in the mountains.

 The city of Marrakech itself had some damage, and a few buildings based on mud brick foundations have been affected in the old medieval quarter of the medina, with some of the tops of the old city walls having fallen.
 The newer part of Marrakech has remained unaffected, and infrastructure is intact throughout the city, including the medina.